Dog and cat laying in grass

 Food

-Because pet food choices get made early in pet ownership, and often get locked down for a long time, it’s important to do a little research to find out what works for your pet.
 Pet nutrition differs for every animal, so there isn’t just one food that’s considered the best.
-Dry dog foods like Kasiks Free Range Lamb Meal Dry Food or Orijen Original Recipe Dry Food are simple to feed and come in many options.
-A freeze-dried dog food like Kiwi Kitchens Grass Fed Beef Dinner Raw Freeze-Dried Food or a raw frozen diet like Tucker’s Raw Frozen Beef-Pumpkin Recipe can make feeding a raw diet more approachable.
+Dry dog foods like FirstMate Wild Pacific Caught Fish & Oats Dry Food or Orijen Original Recipe Dry Food are simple to feed and come in many options.
+A freeze-dried dog food like Shepherd Boy Farms Bison Recipe Freeze-Dried Raw Food can make feeding a raw diet more approachable.
+And Ziwi Peak Beef Air-Dried Food is great for pups that love texture with a little bit of chew!
 It may take a few tries before finding the right food for your dog, or even a combination of foods.
+That being said, it isn’t necessary to stick to the same thing forever.
+In fact, we recommend introducing your pet to different types of food and proteins!
+Diversifying their diets not only keeps meals interesting, but it can also increase the variety of nutrients your pup gets.

 Toppers & Sides

 Toppers and sides can be mixed into existing diets to add moisture, protein, and flavor.
-Adding a wet food like NutriSource Chicken & Rice Canned Food increases a meal’s moisture content while Stella & Chewy’s Super Beef Freeze-Dried Raw Meal Mixer boosts protein intake.
+Adding a few Open Farm Meat Balls to a bowl of NutriSource Chicken & Rice Recipe w/ Wholesome Grains Dry Food offers a boost of protein and makes meals more interesting.
 Incorporating toppers can diversify your pet’s diet and can be beneficial in situations when you might not have their go-to food on hand.

 Bowls